itsbth/UploadToGist/README.md

 Usage
 -----
-Run 'Upload To Github' from the command palette.
+Run 'Upload To Gist' from the command palette.

 Setup
 ------------